 You must install Spheras Storage Director Software on a system that is running a supported operating system.
-For detail on supported systems, see 1.4 Spheras Storage Director Requirements.
+For detail on supported systems, see 1.4.3 Spheras Storage Director Requirements on page 15.

 The Spheras Storage Director Client can use any network connection.
 However, for optimum performance, it is recommended that you use a network connection that provides a 100Base-T or better data transfer rate.